tuya/tuya-smart-life/README.md

 Please provide feedback to Tuya through [Github Issues](https://github.com/tuya/tuya-smart-life/issues/) to help us improve and optimize it.

+## Important Note
+### What's the difference between "Tuya" and "Smart Life" Integration?

+1. [Tuya Integration](https://www.home-assistant.io/integrations/tuya/) relies on [Tuya IoT Core Service subscription](https://iot.tuya.com/cloud/products/detail?abilityId=1442730014117204014), if the subscription has expired, the integration will stop working.
+Users are required to manually extend the trial subscription period, which can be inconvenient and frustrating.

+2. Tuya Smart Life (Beta) integration has removed the Tuya cloud development workflow, allowing users to simply scan and log in using the [Smart Life app](https://developer.tuya.com/en/docs/iot/tuya-smart-app-smart-life-app-advantages?id=K989rqa49rluq), and then seamlessly sync their IoT devices directly to Home Assistant.
+It offers a simplified and efficient solution.

+**Note:** If you are transitioning from the **Tuya Integration** to the **Smart Life (Beta) integration**, it may be necessary to set up all your devices again within your Smart Life app account.
+The migration process does not support directly transferring devices from one integration to the other.

 ## Installation Guide
 [How to Install Smart Life Integration (Beta)](https://developer.tuya.com/en/docs/iot/Smart_Life_Integration?id=Kd0gk9baikbb7)